sergane13/GeneticTrader/README.md

 ## Introduction

-This research employs Genetic Algorithms to identify optimal parameters for a trading strategy aimed at maximizing performance on the NASDAQ 100 index since its inception.
+This research employs Genetic Algorithms to identify optimal parameters for a trading strategy aimed at maximizing performance on the S&P500 index since its inception.
 Additionally, we utilize Hidden Markov Models to detect market regimes, ensuring that the trading strategy is applied exclusively during periods characterized by an "uptrend."

 ## Details